denten-books/plain-text/main.md

 `content, matter, form`

 ### 1.3.1 Shaping Text

-In an ASCII-rendered plain text file, byte count corresponds to character count.[^ln11-char] Let these words soak in for a moment.
-I will spend the rest of the book unpacking this idea.
-We will have to come to terms with what "plain text," "ASCII," and "bytes" really represent.
-But for now, a common-sense understanding of the sentiment should suffice.
-It is enough to have the intuition that texts and characters are concepts meant for humans and that bytes have something to do with (and for) machines.
-Remarkably, under the singular conditions of plain text (and even then, not always, and with many caveats), a unit of information meaningful to me (a human for the most part) gains a measure of equivalence to a byte, a unit of information "meant for" a computer.[^ln11-human], [^ln11-meaning]

-Not all texts are created equal.
-In print, traditional distinctions between form and content lie flat.
-The printing press firmly embeds letters into paper, leaving no space between ink and page.
-From the early days of the internet, the writing of media-minded critics like Jerome McGann [@mcgann_radiant_2004], Johanna Drucker [@drucker_digital_2001], and Katherine Hayles [@hayles_print_2004] has compelled literary scholars to re-evaluate textuality in its media-specific contexts.
-Their work reminds us that the flatness of digital text endures only as an illusion.
-A substantial gap separates presentation from source material.
-Low-level, operational intuitions governing textuality--ideas about form, content, style, letter, and word--change profoundly as text shifts its confines from paper to pixel.
-Forces of capital and control often exploit that gap, relying on technological obscurity and institutional momentum to promote their ends (for better or for worse).

-I contend here that some of the higher-level social ills of the contemporary public sphere, mass surveillance or online censorship, for example, are related to our failure to come to terms with the changing conditions of digital textuality.
-A society that cares about the long-term preservation of complex discursive formations like free speech, privacy, and deliberation online, would do well to take heed of textual building blocks at their foundation.
-Text matters because how it is encoded, transmitted, and stored decides who gets to decode, receive, and access.

-[^ln11-char]: There are many caveats here, to be explored later.
-Follow along with exercises related to the discussion in the Technical Appendix.

-[^ln11-human]: Recent theory challenges the conceptual boundaries between humans and machines in a concerted way.
-Perhaps, such boundaries were never that clearly articulated in the first place.
-It is also likely that other modalities of being are possible on the spectrum between human and machine, or human and complex system.
-We will have a chance to explore these possibilities in second half of the book.
-For now, I ask that the reader simply rely on the colloquial, pre-theoretical understanding of both person and instrument.
-However intertwined the hand and the hammer can become, there is an intuitive way in which a child can separate one from the other.
-There is deep-rooted instinct at work in that distinction, one that cannot and should not be dismissed as mere naiveté.
-The concept of a human is in itself a powerful theoretical construct, and, as I will argue throughout, one necessary, not only for the understanding of key concepts in literary theory and computer science, but also in articulating an ethics of critical computation.

-[^ln11-meaning]: I write "meaning" in quotation marks, because the question of whether it makes sense to talk about meaning for artificial agents is a question that will remain unresolved, at least until the later chapters, when we have the chance to discuss notions of data and information as meaning-carrying units.

 What makes a text?
 In talking about texts of all kinds, literary scholars and computer scientists often make the distinction between form and content.